Support us with a tax-deductible donation

-The CYSO provides top-level music teaching and orchestra membership to Colorado students of varied social and economic backgrounds.
+The CYSO provides top-level music instruction and orchestra membership to Colorado students of varied social and economic backgrounds.
 No child is denied a valuable musical experience due to financial hardship.

 Students gain musical understanding, social and emotional growth, high self-esteem, and a lifelong love of music.

-With the shortage of public-school music programs, CYSO Outreach gives many children their first experience playing an instrument, and teaches discipline, creativity, teamwork, respect for achievement, and an appreciation of excellence.
+With the shortage of public-school music programs, CYSO's Mile High Strings Outreach Program gives over 600 children their first experience playing an instrument, and teaches discipline, creativity, teamwork, respect for achievement, and an appreciation of excellence.

 Music is a vital part of the human spirit.
 Watching CYSO members grow and develop, we see the experience opening their hearts and expanding their horizons.
 The CYSO always needs help in funding this important program.